Home

 It costs the same in commission to short a CFD as it does to go long.

-When you 'long' a CFD, the interest charged will be the official cash rate plus from two to three percent.
+When you 'long' a CFD, the interest charged will be the official cash rate plus 2-3 per cent.

 When you short a CFD, interest costs over the holding period are credited to your account since effectively, you are the seller.